 Business owners feel helpless watching a wildfire encroach on their livelihood.
 They know what’s at stake.
-As wildfires rage, there are both direct and indirect effects on businesses:
+As wildfires rage, there are both direct and indirect effects on organizations:

 - Property: Businesses with buildings in the path of a wildfire will obviously be impacted.
-But even if a business doesn’t own property, if it has a physical location it will be disrupted if it has to evacuate or modify work hours due to wildfire.
+But even if a company doesn’t own property, if it has a physical location it will be disrupted when evacuating or modifying work hours due to wildfire.

 - Equipment: Any equipment located in the vicinity of a wildfire will be at risk.
 Your business will need to protect or evacuate this equipment.

 - Assets: Certain industries, such as agriculture, ranching, real estate, and forestry may have their entire livelihood threatened by wildfires.

-- People: Even if a business’s physical location is not at risk, some of their employees (who usually live dispersed around a region) may be.
+- People: Even if an organization’s physical location is not at risk, some of their employees (who usually live dispersed around a region) might be.
 If certain neighborhoods are threatened, damaged, or evacuated, a business could temporarily lose a good portion of its workforce.

-There is the immediate threat of damage to property, equipment, assets, and people.
-But a wildfire can also disrupt or even shut down a business.
+A wildfire can also disrupt or even shut down a business.
 Even if the company recovers, its customer base may not.
-They can lose customers if the area is highly damaged or perceived to be damaged.
+An organization can lose customers if the area is highly damaged or perceived to be damaged.
 If the business had to close for a period of time, customers may have found alternate companies to fill the void.

 - Transportation: Wildfires often make traveling in hard-hit areas difficult, shutting down roads and other transportation routes such as railways.
 Companies who rely on these roads for employee travel or transporting goods have to be patient while crews work to clear those areas from debris.
 Emergency and recovery vehicles may take over these routes for some time.